 This piano that I saw was a very dark brown, reminiscent of traditional acoustic pianos.
 It also comes in black and in white, though these colors are only available in certain countries (not in the US).

 This is not what I would call a sleek piano, but neither is it overwhelmingly bulky.
 It is well-constructed (weighing in at 86 pounds), and is nearly 16 inches deep.

-At 53.5 inches tall and 33.6 inches wide, this piece is not the kind of thing you or your guests will be able to ignore in your home—it is surely another piece of furniture.
+At 53.5 inches wide and 33.6 inches tall, this piece is not the kind of thing you or your guests will be able to ignore in your home—it is surely another piece of furniture.

 The KDP110 comes with what Kawai calls the Grand Feel Pedal System, which recreates the weight and position of the pedals found on the Kawai SK-EX concert grand, providing a realistic pedaling experience.

 And it’s very nice to see something like this on a budget-friendly instrument such as the KDP110.